Accessibility statement

 What we’re doing to improve accessibility

-We asked Code Enigma to test the accessibility of the site for compliance with Web Content Accessibility Guidelines version 2.1 as part of an external auditing programme.
+In 2021, we asked Code Enigma to test the accessibility of the site for compliance with Web Content Accessibility Guidelines version 2.1 as part of an external auditing programme.

 They used a sample of pages.
 These pages were selected by EIDC based on their importance and utilisation.
 We also included pages from our data catalogue that are as complete as possible, to ensure we capture all key page elements.